aantron/ocaml.org/data/planet/camlcity/wasicaml-translate-ocaml-code-to-webassembly.md

 <p>After the bytecode interpreter was running, the second step was to
   directly generate WebAssembly code from OCaml.
-Actually, there were two choices: either to pick up one of the internal formats of OCaml (e.g. &quot;Lambda&quot; or &quot;C--&quot;) and to change the OCaml compiler directly, or to take the bytecode as the starting point.
+Actually, there were two choices: either to pick up one of the internal formats of OCaml (e.g. "Lambda" or "C--") and to change the OCaml compiler directly, or to take the bytecode as the starting point.
 I preferred the latter because WasiCaml is then an add-on processor that can be easily added to existing OCaml projects, and because some difficulties could be avoided (e.g. incremental compilation, and many many fixups through the whole toolchain).
-Also, I hoped that the resulting speed would still be &quot;good enough&quot; (at least for the purposes of the DSL compiler we wanted to run with WebAssembly).
+Also, I hoped that the resulting speed would still be "good enough" (at least for the purposes of the DSL compiler we wanted to run with WebAssembly).

 </p><p>Also, bytecode made it also a lot easier for me to get started.